CDC confirms Nebraska child died of brain-eating amoeba

 The CDC says naegleria fowleri infections are rare, with about three cases in the United States every year.
 There were 154 cases reported between 1962 and 2021 in the U.S., with only four survivors.
 Only about 430 cases have ever been documented globally.

-In the U.S., infections from the amoeba typically occur in southern states because the amoeba thrives in waters that are warmer than 86 degrees Fahrenheit (30 Celsius).
+In the U.S., infections from the amoeba typically occur in southern states because the amoeba thrives in waters that are warmer than 86 degrees Fahrenheit.
 But infections have migrated north in recent years, including two cases in Minnesota since 2010.